Local Governing Board

 Foriwaah Amponsa - Parent

-Parent elected - September 2019
+Parent Elected - September 2019

 Having acquired a degree in Law, Foriwaah pursued a successful career in retail banking management for a reputable high street bank before accepting a challenge to work for a bank in Ghana.
 On return to the UK, she connected with her passion to help children and families by completing a Masters programme in social work at the Tavistock and Portman NHS Trust.
 Since completion, she has held different posts in referral and assessment teams across several Boroughs as well as the multi-agency safeguarding hub (MASH).